dex2dot0/hmda-hero-website-5e8ce/content/pages/index.md

     image_position: left
     title: Simple and Powerful!
     content: >
-      HMDA Hero is free forever Add-In for Microsoft Excel made to make quarter and year-end HMDA filing a bit easier!
+      HMDA Hero is a free forever Add-In for Microsoft Excel made to make quarter and year-end HMDA filing a bit easier!
 With some simple but powerful tools we help make scrubs easier, editing a breeze, and more.
     actions:
       - label: View Demo
         url: /docs/getting-started